MarcelGarus/server/README.md

 * `marcelgarus.dev/pay`: Redirects to PayPal, calculates result of path (e.g. `marcelgarus.dev/pay?amount=13/3`).
 * `marcelgarus.dev/api/...`: APIs are available here.

-Why use `marcelgarus.dev` as the main domain?
+Why use `marcelgarus.dev` as the primary domain?

 * It contains my full name (and my usual username), not some cryptic abbreviation that I don't use anywhere else.
 * It's easy to say in conversation.
 * The `.dev` domain enforces HTTPS.
 No need to redirect HTTP to HTTPS.
 * Because `mgar.us` redirects to the main domain, links can still be short.

-Domains are normalized and redirect to `marcelgarus.dev` without a subdomain.
+Subdomains of `marcelgarus.dev` and other domains redirect to `marcelgarus.dev` without a subdomain.
-This is true for subdomains of `marcelgarus.dev` and for my other domains (`mgar.us`, `marcelgarus.de`, `marcel.jetzt`).
-They keep the existing path, but change the hostname and may add a path at the beginning.
+They keep the current path but change the hostname and may add a path prefix at the beginning.

 * no subdomain (`@`) and subdomain `www` redirects to `marcelgarus.dev`
 * the `go` subdomain redirects to `marcelgarus.dev/go`